PsyCode404/Wyzer/README.md

-# Wyzer - Personal Finance Application
+# Wyzer - Personal Finance Tracker

+Updated: Fixed registration redirect to dashboardApplication

 Wyzer is a comprehensive personal finance and budget tracking web application built with React and Node.js.